Urology Care Foundation - What is Male Infertility?

 If your semen lacks sperm (azoospermia) because of a blockage, there are many surgical choices.

-Even men who have low sperm production as a cause of no sperm in the ejaculate can be treated with surgery to find sperm, together with assisted reproduction, since several million sperm have to be made in the testicles before sperm survive to make it into the semen.
+Even men who have low sperm production as a cause of no sperm in the ejaculate can be treated with surgery to find sperm, along with assisted reproduction, since several million sperm have to be made in the testicles before sperm survive to make it into the semen.

 Microsurgical Vasovasostomy